 Developer documentation on OBS Studio.
 View info on the APIs, plugins, backend, etc.

 Absolutely!
 OBS is open-source software developed by volunteer contributors around the world in their free time.
 OBS is distributed under the GPLv2 license.
-The summary of that license is that OBS is free for anyone to use, for any reason.
-Others can use parts of the OBS codebase in their own projects as long as they obey the guidelines set forth in the GPLv2 license.
+The summary of the license is that OBS is free for anyone to use, for any reason.
+Other developers can use the OBS code in their own projects as long as they obey the guidelines set forth in the GPLv2 license.
 OBS has no watermarks or other limitations and can be used commercially with no restrictions.

 Yes!
 OBS is an open source project, which means the programming code is open for anyone to look at or improve, so you can see exactly how it works.
 Any changes to the code are reviewed by other OBS contributors, so no one can add anything malicious.
 As long as you download OBS from this website, you will receive the latest version which is safe to use and free of malware.
-OBS contains no advertisements or bundled software / adware and we will never ask for payment.
-If you've been asked to pay for OBS, this is a scam and you should request a refund or chargeback the payment.
+OBS contains no advertisements or bundled software / adware - if you've been asked to pay for OBS, this is a scam and you should request a refund or charge back the payment.

 When the "Dropped frames" counter is increasing and the connection square is yellow or red, this means that your connection to the server* isn't stable or that it can't keep up with your set bitrate.
 Because of this, OBS was forced to drop some of the video frames in order to compensate.
 OBS opts to drop the frames to avoid buffering and keep your stream playing.
 You can check out our detailed guide here for more info, and what options you have to correct the issue: https://obsproject.com/wiki/Dropped-Frames-and-General-Connection-Issues